maxspl/BasicHollowing/README.md

 # Note
-I don't know why, but it doesn't work on all target processes. systeminfo.exe seems to be work with all my payloads.
+I don't know why, but it doesn't work on all target processes. systeminfo.exe seems to work with all my payloads.

 # How to debug ?
 1. Rename lib.rs as main.rs